U.S.-Germany International Education Administrators Program

 Number of recipients

 In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations and to promote international understanding and cooperation.
-To support this mission, Fulbright Scholars may be asked to give public talks, mentor students, and otherwise engage with the host community, in addition to their primary activities.

 This group seminar is designed to familiarize U.S. higher education administrators from universities, colleges, and community colleges in the U.S. with the latest trends in Germany's higher education system.
 Through lectures, workshops, and campus visits in Berlin and other regions of Germany, participants will explore the manifold opportunities for academic exchanges in Germany and the challenges to be overcome in times of crisis.
 Participants will also learn about higher education mobility trends in the broader European context.